chef/supermarket/docs/CONFIGURING.md

   files in the above bucket.
 * `CDN_URL` Used to configure a CDN URL for use with Paperclip.
 Downloads will be aliased with this URL, something like `static.getchef.com`.
+* `FIERI_URL` is the URL Supermarket will `POST` to for Cookbook evaluation when a cookbook is shared

 ## Configuring Curry